mflx/academic-kickstart-alt/content/authors/admin/_index.md

 - Visitors
 ---

-I'm a Digital Product Manager and Product Lead in Startups for over a decade.
+Digital Product Manager and Product Lead in Startups for over a decade.
 Now Coaching, Training and Consulting for Digital Product Management.
 Based in Berlin.

 Things I do: